-The rented mini-van packed full of my son’s belongings, carefully selected to help keep him happy, healthy and safe at college, wound down the road towards the university dormitory building where he is to live for the next four years.
+The rented mini-van packed full of my son’s belongings wound down the road towards the university dormitory building where he was to live for the next four years.

 Due to wildfire, the golden California hills to the east were now charred and smoldering as helicopters flew overhead dropping water on the last burning embers.
 Suddenly, we all started coughing and our eyes became red and inflamed from the smoke.
 But once we passed the blackened slopes and neared the campus, I realized that a cloud of brown haze to the west I had mistakenly thought was smoke, was actually air pollution created by sprawling metropolis of Los Angeles.
 The landscape was quite a contrast from the arid desert surrounding our home in Reno, Nevada.

 The college adventure had begun.

 “Thank goodness I tucked fresh prescriptions for asthma medications into Cyrus’ medication box – he might need refills sooner than later,” I thought, pondering the air quality.

 My concern over his exposure to an unfamiliar living environment rose.
 Would there be mold lingering in the corners or in the closet of his dorm room?
 What if the room was old and musty?
 What if students are allowed to smoke inside the dorm building?